Yvand/AzureRM-Templates/Templates/DTL-SharePoint-AllVersions-light/README.md

 * SQL Server: Size [Standard_B2ms](https://docs.microsoft.com/azure/virtual-machines/sizes-b-series-burstable) (2 vCPU / 8 GiB RAM) and OS disk is a 128 GiB [standard SSD E10](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds).
 * SharePoint: Size [Standard_B4ms](https://docs.microsoft.com/azure/virtual-machines/sizes-b-series-burstable) (4 vCPU / 16 GiB RAM) and OS disk is a 128 GiB [standard SSD E10](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds).

-You can visit <https://azure.com/e/c86a94bb7e3943fe96e2c71cf8ece33a> to view the monthly cost of the template when it is deployed using the default settings, in the region/currency of your choice.
+You can visit <https://azure.com/e/c86a94bb7e3943fe96e2c71cf8ece33a> to view the monthly cost of the template, assuming it is using the default settings and running 24*7, in the region/currency of your choice.

 ## More information